 Nonetheless, if you feel alone in how much you meditate on mortality while in a society that compulsively avoids discussions of any substance about what it means that life ends, “What Are You Going Through” is for you, especially if you don’t want to go through what you are going through alone.

 Megan Wildhood is a neurodiverse creative/freelance writer and MSW student at UW.
-She loves the sun, big earrings and the color purple; find out more about her at https://meganwildhood.com.
+More of her writing is available at https://meganwildhood.com

 Read more of the May 12-18, 2021 issue.